moorepants/dissertation/acknowledgements.rst

    now use at your own risk.
 The information may or may not be correct.
    Reviews, comments and suggestions are welcome and appreciated.

+.. todo:: add the folks that helped with the body casts

 On the road to a higher degree, there are always many people who assist in the process, from one's professors to librarians, but there are always some very special folks to thank.
 Jonathan Eisen, a professor at Davis, pointed out once